syncfusion-content/windowsforms-docs/WindowsForms/bannertextprovider/Getting-Started.md

 <tr>
 <td>
 Mode</td><td>
 Specifies the rendering mode of the banner text.
+The modes are,<br/>
-The modes are,* {{ 'FocusMode' | markdownify }} - The banner text disappears when the control gets focus.* {{ 'EditMode' | markdownify }} - The banner text disappears only when the control is in Edit Mode or when the associated textbox is not empty.</td></tr>
+1. FocusMode - The banner text disappears when the control gets focus.<br/>
+2. EditMode - The banner text disappears only when the control is in Edit Mode or when the associated textbox is not empty.</td></tr>
 </table>

-## How to Change the Text for already Assigned Banner Text of a Control
+## Assign Banner Text to a Control

-This is done using the following code.
+1) First, Add one control to the form.
+For Example, we can choose **"TextBoxExt"** control.
+Create an instance of **TextBoxExt"** and add it to the form.

 {% tabs %}

+{% highlight c# %}

+private TextBoxExt textBoxExt;
+this.textBoxExt = new Syncfusion.Windows.Forms.Tools.TextBoxExt();
+this.Controls.Add(this.textBoxExt);

+{% endhighlight %}

+{% highlight vb %}

+Private textBoxExt As TextBoxExt
+Me.textBoxExt = New Syncfusion.Windows.Forms.Tools.TextBoxExt()
+Me.Controls.Add(Me.textBoxExt)

+{% endhighlight vb %}

+{% endtabs %}

+2) Assign the banner text to the control.

+{% tabs %}
 {% highlight C# %}

-BannerTextInfo info = bannerTextProvider1.GetBannerText(comboBoxAutoComplete1); // textbox is the control used for example info.Text = "New Banner Text";
+BannerTextInfo info = bannerTextProvider1.GetBannerText(this.textBoxExt); // textbox is the control used for example info.Text = "New Banner Text";

 {% endhighlight %}

 {% highlight vb %}

-Dim info As BannerTextInfo = bannerTextProvider1.GetBannerText(comboBoxAutoComplete1) ' textbox is the control used for example. info.Text = "New Banner Text"
+Dim info As BannerTextInfo = bannerTextProvider1.GetBannerText(Me.textBoxExt) ' textbox is the control used for example. info.Text = "New Banner Text"

 {% endhighlight %}